 The County Treasurer does NOT:

-Mailing Address Changes: It is important to keep your mailing address current.
-It is the property owner’s responsibility to update mailing addresses in writing to ensure delivery of the annual property tax and value notifications.
+Mailing address changes for the property tax records need to be with the Assessor’s office and can be changed by visiting the Assessor's Change of Mailing Address Forms page.
+It is the property owner’s responsibility to update mailing addresses in writing to ensure the receipt of annual property tax and value notifications.

-Unpaid Property Taxes: Every October the Treasurer’s office has an online auction for unpaid property taxes.
+Every November the Treasurer’s office has an online auction for unpaid property taxes.
 We do not sell the property.
 The taxes are purchased by investors.
 The investor that holds the lien will be notified every August of any unpaid taxes and can endorse those taxes to the existing lien.
 Owners have three years from said tax sale to payoff the lien before it becomes eligible for a Treasurer’s Deed.

-Paying off Tax Liens: Please contact our office to request a payoff amount for a Tax Lien: 303-271-8330 or email us [email protected] We will only accept cash or certified funds (e.g. Cashier’s Check or money order) payable to Jefferson County Treasurer for payment of a tax lien.
-Payments need to be received in our office by 5:00 pm the last business day of the month, postmarks are not accepted for tax liens.
+Please contact our office to request the amount due.
+We will only accept cash or certified funds (e.g. Cashier’s Check or money order) payable to Jefferson County Treasurer for payment of a tax lien.
+Payments need to be received in our office by 5 p.m. the last business day of the month, postmarks are not accepted for tax liens.

 The Jefferson County Treasurer posts a series of reports.
 You can find the following on our Financial Reports page: